Forensic Anthropology BSc (Hons)

 Dundee City Campus

 During your first two years, you'll study modules within the School of Life Sciences.
-This gives you a solid understanding of physiology, biochemistry and related biomedical sciences.
+This gives you a solid understanding of physiology, biochemistry, and related biomedical sciences.

-As the degree progresses, you'll develop a sound knowledge of the human body from the early stages of development to adult form.
-You'll learn full body dissection on our Thiel embalmed cadavers and understand the practical methods central to anatomy.
-You'll focus on skeletal anatomy and begin to learn how the analysis of the skeleton fits within medicolegal investigation.
+As the degree progresses, you'll develop a sound knowledge of the human body from the early stages of development to the adult form.
+You'll focus on skeletal anatomy.
+You will begin to learn how the analysis of the skeleton fits within a medicolegal investigation.

 View our full range of undergraduate courses at CAHID